dmccreary/personal-finance/docs/glossary.md

 **Example:** You'll create personalized debt reduction strategies in class by analyzing your specific debts and choosing between interest-saving and motivational approaches.

+#### Debt Snowball Method

+A debt repayment strategy focusing on paying off the smallest debts first to build momentum and motivation.

+**Example:** This course compares the debt snowball method's psychological benefits against the debt avalanche method's interest savings.

 #### Debt Settlement

 The process of negotiating with creditors to allow a borrower to pay a lump sum that is less than the full amount owed to satisfy a debt.